Azure/reliable-web-app-pattern-dotnet/workshop/1 - Tooling and Deployment/README.md

 ![architecture diagram](../../assets/icons/reliable-web-app-dotnet.svg)

-This diagram illustrates the production deployment, while also detailing a development deployment which is a more streamlined version.
+The infrastructure-as-code implementation implements the production deployment (shown above) and a development deployment, which is geared towards developer productivity and is more cost effective to run.
 Key aspects include:

 - Cost Efficiency: Utilizes a hub for shared resources, such as Azure Bastion, to enable secure, cost-effective remote access without individual deployments.
 - Traffic Control & Security: Employs Network Security Groups and Route tables for secure traffic management within subnets, complemented by Private endpoints and a jump box for secure local IP access.
 - Network Integration: Facilitates data transfer and hybrid scenarios, with recommendations to consider ExpressRoute or Azure VPN Gateway for hybrid network connections.

-For more details, learn more reading about the Archtecture and Workflow, look at the main [Readme](../../README.md) to learn more about the application in detail.
+For more details on the architecture and workflow for the Relecloud application, read the [main instructions](../../README.md) to learn more about the application in detail.

 ### 7. Follow-up

 Great, now we have a functioning Application for our Relecloud Concerts company.
-Learn more how the Reliable Web Apps pattern makes everything work, [going next](../2%20-%20RWA%20Overview/README.MD).
+Learn more how the Reliable Web Apps pattern makes everything work [next](../2%20-%20RWA%20Overview/README.MD).

 ### Appendix A (To be run only after completing the workshop)